 - Panela sugar

 - Agave Nectar/Syrup

 - Blackstrap molasses

 This list encompasses the most common forms of sugar found in food products ranging from canned, frozen, boxed, bagged, and baked goods.
 One rule to share with clients – if it has an “-ose” on the end of the word in the ingredients list, it’s some form of sugar.

 This is not, however, a message to “avoid” or cut out the sweetness in life.
 The overarching message here is to help clients learn to identify all the sources of added sugar they are quietly consuming.
 You may explain how the recommended sugar consumption for one day translates.
 We want to encourage clients to keep their intake of sugar to less than 10% of their total daily intake.
 If we examine this from a 2,000-calorie diet (what the food label is based off), sugar should make up less than 200 calories (about 12 teaspoons or 50 grams overall).

-Guiding Clients Added Sugar Consumption
+Guiding Personal Training Clients on Added Sugar Consumption

 One way I like to engage clients with this lesson is by encouraging them to complete a food inventory just by examining what they have on hand in their house.
 First, I provide them with the sugar names checklist and ask that they go through their kitchen to see what products contain added sugar.

-I’m not concerned with fruits canned in natural juices, unsweetened frozen fruits, or unsweetened cereals or breads.
+I’m not concerned with fruits canned in natural juices, unsweetened frozen fruits, or unsweetened cereals, or breads.
 I’m more concerned with helping clients build an awareness of what they are taking in with regard to added or hidden sugars.